schnittlaucher/participation/docs/mesa_docs.md

 ### Agent-Based Modeling and Complex Societal Questions

-Multi-agent based simulation is a valuable tool to research voting rules and collective decision-making as it allows for the modeling of very complex interactions that are challenging to capture with traditional methods[^3].
+Multi-agent-based simulation is a valuable tool to research voting rules and collective decision-making as it allows for the modeling of very complex interactions that are challenging to capture with traditional methods[^3].
 ABM is mainly used to research and analyze complex relationships.
 The focus is on understanding how individual behaviors and interactions lead to collective outcomes.